BMO Centre Expansion

 The City of Calgary, along with the provincial and federal governments are equal-share funders of the BMO Centre expansion project.

-Calgary Municipal Land Corporation (CMLC) is serving as development manager for the expansion on behalf of the project partners, The City of Calgary and Calgary Stampede.
-The City works closely with the Calgary Stampede and CMLC to assist in the successful execution of the project.
-A joint steering committee represented by each partner ensures the interest of the City are met including, among other things, ensuring that the project aligns with all applicable Calgary City Council policies, including but not limited to The City of Calgary Design Guidelines for City-funded Buildings, the Sustainable Building Policy, and the Access Design Standards.
+Calgary Municipal Land Corporation (CMLC) served as development manager for the expansion on behalf of the project partners, The City of Calgary and Calgary Stampede.
+The City worked closely with the Calgary Stampede and CMLC to assist in the successful execution of the project.
+A joint steering committee represented by each partner ensured the interest of the City were met including, ensuring the project aligned with all applicable Calgary City Council policies, including but not limited to The City of Calgary Design Guidelines for City-funded Buildings, the Sustainable Building Policy, and the Access Design Standards.

-In addition, The City reviews design drawings at specified intervals on an iterative basis and has a regulatory role through the Development Permit process.
+In addition, The City reviewed design drawings at specified intervals on an iterative basis and had a regulatory role through the Development Permit process.

 How does this project help support Calgary's long-term economic recovery?

-The BMO Centre expansion is a project that when completed, will be the largest convention and trade centre in Western Canada.
-It will attract national and international events that will support our tourism and hospitality industry.
-It supports the Downtown Strategy, is an investment in Calgary’s future and economic resilience and is a key pillar in the creation of a Culture + Entertainment District in east Victoria Park.
+With the grand opening of its 565,000 sq. ft. expansion, the BMO Centre has become Western Canada’s largest convention centre.
+This development will attract national and international events, supporting Calgary’s tourism and hospitality industry.
+It aligns with the Downtown Strategy, represents an investment in Calgary’s future and economic resilience and is a key pillar in the creation of The Culture + Entertainment District in east Victoria Park.

 Project milestones